dLamSlo8/portfolio-source/src/content/projects/jupyterlab-richtext-mode/jupyterlab-richtext-mode.md

 desktop_cover: jupyterlab-richtext-mode.png
 desktop_alt: JupyterLab Rich-text Extension
 stack:
-  - HTML
-  - CSS
   - React
   - TypeScript
   - ProseMirror
-learned: "This was my first work experience with React and TypeScript, and my first time working with a large, open-source codebase implemented with software development patterns that I'd never heard of, like factories.
-I learned how to create a rich text editor with ProseMirror and integrate that with React, albeit the React code wasn't the most performant, it was an experience meant for growth and left me wanting to learn more.
-Also, I learned to work closely alongisde a UI/UX designer, whether it be collaboratively conducting user research or bouncing ideas off each other."
+learned: "With this extension developed during my time at Project Jupyter, I learned React at a basic level, and learned how to integrate it with a custom-built rich text editor using the ProseMirror toolkit.
+I was also introduced to the complexity of large codebases and was immediately mortified as to where to find what I needed, but found my place after asking questions through the open source community, my co-interns, and my managers.
+Although the React code wasn't the most performant, it was an experience meant for growth and left me wanting to learn more. "
 ---

 An extension for JupyterLab that transforms Markdown cells into rich text-editing cells.
 The editor for these cells